 For my challenges I am going to make use of Larousse where ever possible.
 This book is lovely, and I hope you are all enjoying the wealth of information I am sharing.
 Tatin is the name given to a tart caramelized apples that is cooked under a lid of pastry and then inverted to be served with the pastry underneath and the fruit on top.
 This delicious tart, in which the taste of caramel is combined with the flavour of apples cooked in butter under a golden crispy pastry crust, established the reputation of the Tatin sisters, who ran a hotel restaurant in Lamotte-Bouvron at the beginning of the 20th century.
 However, the ‘upside down’ tart, made with apples or pears, is an ancient speciality of Sologne and is found throughout Orléanais.
 Having been made famous by the Tatin sisters, it was first served in Paris at Maxim’s, where it remains a speciality to the present day.

-- 225 g butter
+- 50 g butter

-- leave until completely cold
+- Cook for another 5 minutes, remove from the heat and leave until completely cold

-- preheat the oven to 200?
-Celsius
+- Place into the fridge and preheat your oven to 180° Celsius

 I am submitting this recipe to Blue Kitchen Bakes Classic French Challenge

 since I first wrote up this recipe in 2010 I have made it numerous times.
 I have perfected one that works for me, and it is not the original recipe I posted years ago.
 The one from Larousse calls for a lot more butter and sugar than I have used.
 My recipe works for me and I trust when you make it, it will work for you.
 Please let me know in the comments below if you make this.